Find out how you should prepare for a telephone or video court or tribunal hearing and what to expect on the day.

 You should also ask the court for any special arrangements or measures that would help you feel safe and comfortable to take part in the hearing.
 This may include making sure you can’t be seen by another person involved in the case.
 The court will try to provide what you ask for, however this may not always be possible.

-You can find the court or tribunal’s contact details in the information they have sent you.
+You can find the court or tribunal’s contact details in the information they have sent you, or by searching online.

 Get legal help